pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Monochrome-Graphics.md

 Get the maximum Y coordinate value for the current target.
 On targets with multiple screen modes this returns the value for the currently selected mode.

+### `void gfx_set_fatpix(int)`

+Some targets support graphics resolutions such as 640x200 or 512x192 which result in vertically stretched pixels being drawn.
+Calling this function adjusts the graphics plotting functions so that lines and shapes are drawn using two horizontal pixels, effectively halving the horizontal resolution.

 ### `int multipoint(int hv, int length, int x, int y)`

 *This function might not work correctly on all the platforms*